astropy/astropy/docs/ticks_labels_grid.rst

 By default, the tick and axis labels for the first coordinate are shown on the x-axis, and the tick and axis labels for the second coordinate are shown on the y-axis.
-In addition, the ticks for both coordintes are shown on all axes.
+In addition, the ticks for both coordinates are shown on all axes.
 This can be customized using the :meth:`~wcsaxes.coordinate_helpers.CoordinateHelper.set_ticks_position` and :meth:`~wcsaxes.coordinate_helpers.CoordinateHelper.set_ticklabel_position` methods, which each